-Beyond the Bitcoin Bubble, A New Toolkit for Regulators
+Beyond the Bitcoin Bubble, a New Toolkit for Regulators

-No invention since the Internet has sparked as much debate as the blockchain.
+No invention since the Internet has sparked as much debate as blockchain.
 The technology has frequently been called the invention of the century, prompting a frenzy that has slowly moved from the fringes into the mainstream.
 Higher-profile companies have started attaching themselves to the technology.
-Old timers like Eastman Kodak saw their shares more than double in a single day after they announced the release of a cryptocurrency.
+Old-timers like Eastman Kodak saw their shares more than double in a single day after they announced the release of a cryptocurrency.

 Skeptics abound, however.
-Bitcoin’s skyrocketing market value was referred to as “a speculative bubble that makes the 1990s internet IPO frenzy look like a neighborhood garage sale,” while others warned that blockchain hysteria may be built on a “precarious foundation.”
+Bitcoin’s skyrocketing market value was referred to as “a speculative bubble that makes the 1990s Internet IPO frenzy look like a neighborhood garage sale,” while others warned that blockchain hysteria may be built on a “precarious foundation.”
 But beyond the headlines, the technology’s most interesting aspect is also the dreariest: blockchain can efficiently regulate complex industries, while both promoting economic growth and ensuring consumer protection.